spawnmarvel/learning-docker/1-getting-started-guide/README.md

 cd ..

-# we can now run the image and make a container
+# we can now run the image and make a container, or many
 docker run -dp 0.0.0.0:3000:3000 --mount type=volume,src=todo-db,target=/etc/todos getting-started

 # visit http://publicip:3000 and add two itmes